top of page

 Banks review:

-• Passport and ID documents
+• Passport and identification documents

-• Company structure and ownership
+• Company structure and ownership (UBO disclosure)

-• Business model and website
+• Business model, website, and online presence

-• Transaction logic
+• Transaction logic and expected flows

 If everything is consistent and transparent, onboarding usually proceeds smoothly.